 Prior to the meeting, it is important that students look through the documentation and self evaluations stored in the communication portfolio in the Student portal.
 We hope that this meeting will give students motivation and inspiration to continue working on their communication skills.

-If you have any questions or want to know more about these meetings, please contact the DiaNa coordinators.
+If you have any questions or want to know more about these meetings, please contact the coordinators in the Communication Network.

 Employers have for years asked for persons with science backgrounds and well versed in communicating their knowledge both orally and in writing.
 For this reason we issue the certificate as proof students have this when graduating from our programmes.

 If you are at the end of your education and/or almost ready to graduate?
 Send an e-mail to firstname.lastname@example.org with name, civic number and the adress to where you wish us to send the certificate.
-You can also apply for a certificate through the Student Portal (go to My studies - Portfolio).
+You can also apply for a certificate through your Communication Portfolio in Studium.